Homework 8 - Optimizations

 Starting code

-The starting code is the same as for HW7, but without support for MLB syntax.
+The starting code is the same as for HW7, with support for either our lisp-like syntax or MLB syntax.
 Lambda expressions and function pointers are not supported.

 You should write all of your optimizations in the file lib/optimize.ml